jakebathman/tailwindcss-uk-docs/source/docs/responsive-design.blade.md

 @endslot
 @endcomponent

-Notice that **we did not** have to specify a background color for the `sm` breakpoint or the `xl` breakpoint — you only need to specify when a utility should *start* taking effect, not when it should stop.
+Notice that **we did not** have to specify a background colour for the `sm` breakpoint or the `xl` breakpoint — you only need to specify when a utility should *start* taking effect, not when it should stop.

 ---

 ## Customizing breakpoints

-You can completely customize your breakpoints in your `tailwind.config.js` file:
+You can completely customise your breakpoints in your `tailwind.config.js` file:

 ```js
 // tailwind.config.js